-The Computer Unit is one of the key supporting units of the Faculty of Management and Finance.
-The Unit provides services to undergraduates, postgraduate students and to the staff of Faculty of Management and Finance.
+The Computer Unit is one of the key supporting units of the Faculty of Management and Finance which provides services to undergraduates, postgraduate students and to the staff of Faculty of Management and Finance.

-At present the computer unit has two computer laboratories with fully networked 100 computers in each and other infrastructure facilities.
+At present, the computer unit has two computer laboratories with fully networked 100 computers in each and other infrastructure facilities.
 These laboratories are available for the students and provide them required facilities for data analysis of their research work, computer applications in their course work and free Internet access throughout the day.
 The unit serves around 2000 undergraduates, 1000 postgraduates and for about 100 staff members at the moment.
+Computer Unit facilitates undergraduate and postgraduate courses by providing Sage 50 Accounting software, Enterprise Resource Planning (Sage evolution) software, Eviews, SPSS and office packages.